Electric multiple unit: Battery electric multiple units

-Many battery electric multiple units are in operation around the world, with the take up being strong.
-Many are bi-modal taking energy from onboard battery banks and line pickups such as overhead wires or third rail.
-In most cases the batteries are charged via the electric pickup when operating on electric mode.
+Many battery electric multiple units (BEMUs) are in operation around the world, with the take-up being strong.
+Many are bi-modal, taking energy from onboard battery banks and line pickups such as overhead wires or third rail.
+In some cases the batteries are charged via the electric pickup when operating on electric mode, while others use fast-charging systems installed at stations along the line or other methods such as regenerative braking.

 Comparison with locomotives

 EMUs, when compared with electric locomotives, offer: